Sounegi/MachineTeaching_2023/README.md

 # Observation
   A RecSim observation is a dictionary with 3 keys:
   'user' ~ User observable feature

-  'doc' ~ Document observable feature
+  'doc' ~ Document observable feature -> determine by environment

   'response' ~ User response

   ?Note that this environment does not implement user observable features, so that field would be empty at all times.